blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

 ## Liberation
 Which solution shines brighter—this one or ECDS alternatives such as merkle-proof or signing messages?
 - The only thing that truly counts is the scope of the use case!

+## Disclaimer
+This is just a tutorial example, not a product code.
+Just inspire from this.